-PASCH school status offers our A Level pupils many varied opportunities, not least the chance to apply for one of 3 places on a free, 3 week long Youth Course in Germany.
+PASCH school status offers our A Level pupils many varied opportunities, not least the chance to apply for places on a free, 3 week long Youth Course in Germany.

 Exchange visits with our German partner schools in Cologne, Saarbruecken and Attendorn are regularly undertaken.